mcapuccini/MaRe/README.md

 We suggest you to repeat this experiment yourself, using the example files in this [repository](https://github.com/mcapuccini/EasyMapReduce/tree/master/src/test/resources/se/uu/farmbio/easymr/dna).

-## Multiple input files and whole files
-In many scientific applications, instead of having a single big file, there are many smaller files that need to be processed by the command all together without being splitted line by line.
-If this is you use case please give a look to the `---wholeFiles` option in the usage sections.

 ### Example: DNA GC count (via API)
 EasyMapReduce aslo comes along with a Scala API, so you can use it in your Spark applications.
 The equivalent of the previous example, using the API follows.